 We regularly acquire land for replacement and expansion of land inventory within our existing and new markets.
 The market value of land, building lots and housing inventories can fluctuate significantly as a result of changing market conditions, and the measures we employ to manage inventory risk may not be adequate to insulate our operations from a severe drop in inventory values.
-Further, as a result of these fluctuations, the book value of our real estate assets may not reflect current or future market value of these assets.
-When market conditions are such that land values are not appreciating, previously entered into option agreements may become less desirable, at which time we may elect to forgo deposits and pre-acquisition costs and terminate the agreements.
-At times in past years, as a result of the negative impact of economic conditions in our markets on land values, we have had to recognize inventory impairment charges and have also, at times, chosen to write-off deposits on land.
-At May 31, 2022, we had \$1.5 billion in total real estate inventory and \$357.4 million in non-refundable deposits on real estate under option or contract, of which \$49.5 million is related to consolidated purchase and option agreements.
-If these conditions recur or worsen, we may have to incur additional and larger inventory impairment charges which would adversely affect our financial condition and results of operations and our ability to comply with certain covenants in our debt instruments linked to tangible net worth.
+Further, as a result of these fluctuations, the book value of our real estate assets may not reflect the current or future market value of these assets.
+When market conditions are such that land values are not appreciating, previously entered into option agreements may become less desirable, at which time we may elect to release non-refundable deposits, write-off pre-acquisition costs, and terminate the agreements.
+In the past and as a result of the negative impact of economic conditions in our markets on land values, we have had to recognize inventory impairment charges.
+We have also, at times, chosen to write-off deposits on land.
+If these conditions recur or worsen, we may have to incur additional and larger inventory impairment charges and/or write-offs of deposits on land which would adversely affect our financial condition and results of operations and our ability to comply with certain covenants in our debt instruments linked to tangible net worth.
+At May 31, 2023, we had \$1.5 billion in total real estate inventory and \$372.3 million in non-refundable deposits on real estate under option or contract, of which \$74.8 million is related to consolidated purchase and option agreements.